3 EASY STEPS WHEN PLANNING YOUR DATA INTEGRATION PROJECT

 Customer created in ERP system.

 Data transfers are usually analyzed to establish which data needs to be transferred, such as contact details or order history.
-When planning your data integration, you need to define which data you want to flow, and when.
+When planning the implementation of your data integration system, you need to define which data you want to flow, and when.

 STEP 2: Connect your systems via a data integration platform